peahatlanding/peahatlanding.github.io/_posts/2016-01-22-taking-action.md

 comments: true
 title:  "Taking Action"
 date:   2017-01-22 18:45:17 -0400
+preview: Since the election, I've been thinking a lot about how I want to live differently.
+It just doesn't feel appropriate to go on as if nothing's changed.
 ---
 Since the election, I've been thinking a lot about how I want to live differently.
 It just doesn't feel appropriate to go on as if nothing's changed.